 You will earn your participation grade (5% of your overall grade) by actively attending class.
 Active attendance means showing up, but also remaining awake, paying attention, and asking questions when something isn't clear.
-(There will be at least one time in every lecture when something doesn't quite make sense to you-this is normal!
+There will be at least one time in every lecture when something doesn't quite make sense to you-this is normal!
 Often, it is intentional.
-The reason I'm making you show up to every class is so that you can get these questions answered in real time.)
+One of the reasons I'm making you show up to every class is so that you can get these questions answered in real time.

 Each student will start out with the full 5% for participation, and will have two free absences to use for any reason.
 Beyond this, you may lose part of your participation grade for additional unexcused absences or for regularly being present only physically (e.g., sleeping through class, browsing social media instead of paying attention, etc.).
-If you anticipate needing to miss more than two classes due to illness or other unavoidable obligations (e.g., traveling for athletic competitions, grad-school interviews) then that can often be accommodated, but please check in with Prof. Fox-Glassman about your plans no later than a week before the lecture you will need to miss.
+If you anticipate needing to miss more than two classes due to illness or other unavoidable obligations (e.g., traveling for athletic competitions, grad-school interviews) then that can often be accommodated, but please check in with Prof. Fox-Glassman about your conflicts no later than a week before the lecture you will need to miss so we can make a plan to make sure you won't end up falling behind.

+II.
 Lab Assignments

-Active attendance to every lab meeting is another essential component of this course.
+Active attendance at every lab meeting is another essential component of this course.
 During each lab, students will complete an assignment with the guidance of a TA.
 Lab assignments are self-paced, and most of them are of a length that most students will finish during the lab period.
 (If you finish early, it is fine to leave early.)
 If you cannot complete a given lab assignment before the end of the period, check in with your TA before you leave to make sure you have an idea of how you will tackle the remaining questions, and submit your completed lab assignment any time before the following week's lab begins for full credit.
-For students unfamiliar with R, the first couple of labs may take a bit longer, but after the first few weeks most students tend to finish their labs during the allotted time.
+For students unfamiliar with R, the first couple of labs will take a bit longer than you will have during lab and will need to be finished as homework, but after the first few weeks most students tend to finish their labs during the allotted time.